How to Get a Cambodia Visa on Arrival | Cambodia

 Getting a tourist visa for Cambodia ‘The Kingdom of Wonder’ is one of the most straightforward immigration processes we’ve experienced so far when travelling.
 UK citizens and many other nationalities can get a 30-day Cambodia visa on arrival (VOA).

-Each time we’ve visited Cambodia we’ve gotten a VOA, so this post is based on those experiences, validated with up-to-date information from the Royal Embassy of Cambodia.
+Each time we’ve visited Cambodia, either on holiday or to live in Siem Reap as Digital Nomads, we’ve gotten a VOA.
+This post is based on those experiences, validated with up-to-date information from the Royal Embassy of Cambodia.

 How to Get a Cambodia Visa on Arrival

-A Cambodia visa on arrival can be obtained on arrival at Siem Reap or Phnom Penh International Airports or at a number of land-border crossings between Cambodia and Thailand, Laos, and Vietnam, the exact checkpoints are in the Royal Embassy of Cambodia Visa FAQs.
+A Cambodia visa on arrival can be obtained on arrival at Siem Reap or Phnom Penh International Airports or at several land-border crossings between Cambodia and Thailand, Laos, and Vietnam, the exact checkpoints are in the Royal Embassy of Cambodia Visa FAQs.

 Types of Cambodia Visa on Arrival

 There are two types of Cambodia visa on arrival.
-The different Cambodia visa on arrival costs a different amount:
+The different Cambodia visas on arrival costs a different amount:

 Cambodia Tourist Visa (T)